BASSIST EDUCATOR CLINICIAN

 Bethany grew up in Kokomo, Indiana studying piano, flute, and bass.
 She earned her undergrad and graduate degrees in Music Education, began teaching music at Noblesville Schools in 2005, and currently serves as the Assistant Band Director and Jazz Band Director at Noblesville High School.

 During the 2014/2015 school year, Bethany was named "Indiana Jazz Educator of the Year" by the Indianapolis Jazz Foundation.
 In 2015/2016, she was named "Teacher of the Year" for the Noblesville Schools District, the 10th largest school system in Indiana.
 In 2016, Bethany was a Semi-Finalist for Indiana Teacher of the Year.
 In 2020, she was a nominee for "Arts Educator of the Year" by the Hamilton County, IN arts organization, Nickel Plate Arts.
+She is currently a quarter-finalist for the 2022 Grammy Music Educator of the Year.

-Bethany currently serves as the North Central Division Representative for the National Association for Music Education Jazz Council (NAfME), and President of the Indiana Jazz Educators Association.
+Bethany currently serves as the North Central Division Representative and Chair-Elect for the National Association for Music Education Jazz Council (NAfME), and President of the Indiana Jazz Educators Association.
 During her time as IJEA President, she has spearheaded efforts to create the All-District Jazz Program, a Junior All-State Jazz Ensemble, began a guest artist partnership with Jazz at Lincoln Center, and created a partnership between the All-State Jazz Combo and the annual Indy Jazz Fest.

 Bethany has been a featured presenter for music education students at Ball State University, for community members at the Center for Performing Arts/Palladium (Carmel, Indiana) monthly luncheon, and has adjudicated several jazz events, including the Western Australian Schools' Jazz Festival.

 Bethany recently received her second Lilly Teacher Creativity Grant, and spent the summer of 2019 exploring the Brazilian cities of Salvador and Rio de Janeiro, taking in the sounds of chorro, Bossa nova, and samba.
-Exploring her mom's childhood home, creating music for her students, and collaborating with local Brazilian musicians was the gift of a lifetime.
+Exploring her mother's childhood home, creating music for her students, and collaborating with local Brazilian musicians was the gift of a lifetime.

 AUSTRALIA NATIONAL BAND CONFERENCE